Scream (1996 film): The finale

-Five nights were spent on the kitchen confrontation between Billy, Stu, and Sidney.
-By the time they had filmed Gale returning with a gun, Ulrich said he and Lillard were "roaming around like caged animals" to keep the intensity of their performances high, to the point Craven asked them to relax because they were scaring Cox.
-Lillard described maintaining that level of adrenaline as exhausting.
-Campbell, Kennedy, Lillard, and Ulrich endured multiple nights covered in fake blood, and the costumes could not be washed to maintain continuity (they were dampened each night to make the blood appear fresh).
-When Ulrich stabs a sofa, the filmmakers were unaware it was stuffed with feathers which stuck to the fake blood; Maddalena considered Craven "nuts" for keeping the feathers in the scene.
-Lillard improvised lines such as "My mom and dad are going to be so mad at me" and "You fucking hit me with the phone, you dick", the latter taking place when Ulrich threw a phone near him as intended but the sticky blood caused it to veer off and inadvertently hit Lillard.
-Ulrich suggested Billy cracking his neck before shooting Gale, and the sound was added in post-production.
-Campbell's stuntwoman accidentally stabbed Ulrich with an umbrella tip, missing the protective vest he was wearing and hitting the site of an open heart surgery Ulrich had as a child.
+Five nights were spent filming the kitchen confrontation between Billy, Stu, and Sidney.
+By the time the production filmed Gale's return with a gun, Ulrich said he and Lillard were "roaming around like caged animals" to maintain the intensity of their performances, to the point that Craven asked them to calm down because they were frightening Cox.
+Lillard described sustaining that level of adrenaline as exhausting.
+Campbell, Kennedy, Lillard, and Ulrich spent multiple nights covered in fake blood, and the costumes could not be washed for continuity reasons, instead being dampened nightly to keep the blood looking fresh.
+When Ulrich stabbed a sofa during filming, the crew discovered it was filled with feathers, which stuck to the fake blood; Maddalena later described Craven as "nuts" for deciding to keep the feathers in the scene.
+Lillard improvised lines such as "My mom and dad are going to be so mad at me" and "You fucking hit me with the phone, you dick", the latter after Ulrich threw a phone near him as intended, only for the fake blood to cause it to slip and accidentally strike Lillard.
+Ulrich also suggested Billy crack his neck before trying to shoot Gale, with the sound effect later added in post-production.
+During filming, Campbell's stunt double accidentally stabbed Ulrich with the tip of an umbrella, missing his protective vest and striking the site of the open-heart surgery he had undergone as a child.

 Filming concluded on June 14, 1996.
-The cast spoke fondly of the "summer camp" atmosphere during filming and the camaraderie they formed.
-The main cast and select crew members, including Craven, often gathered together in the early mornings after filming for meals, activities, and socializing.
-Arquette's hotel room was transformed into a makeshift club where they would congregate.
-However, due to complaints from other residents, they eventually relocated their early morning gatherings to a nearby barn.
+The cast later recalled the production as having a "summer camp" atmosphere because of the camaraderie that developed during filming.
+Cast members and crew, including Craven, frequently gathered in the early mornings after filming to eat and socialize.
+Arquette's hotel room was converted into a makeshift nightclub where many of them congregated.
+Following complaints from other hotel residents, the gatherings were eventually moved to a nearby barn.